Krit789/PSCP-Project/README.md

 # Setup
 ## <b>Projects</b>

-<b>Python 3.11 is recommended to run this project.
+<b>Python 3.11 is recommended to run our project.
 Anything older may work but try at your own risk!</b>

 Start by cloning the repository